 Reviewing the available literature, few studies were traced to the establishment of Antigonon leptopus callus cultures.
 The vine was hardly growing and greatly affected by the relatively high temperature and by the shortage of water throughout the year in “El-Zohreya” Park, Cairo.
 This encouraged the author to undergo preliminary tissue culture study, to increase the plant propagation, as well as examining the flavonoids formed in the explants produced.
 The study was performed on sterile Murashige and Skoog Basal Medium (MS) media, using different concentrations of growth hormone regulator naphthalene acetic acid (NAA).

 Plant Identification: Samples of Antigonon leptopus used in this study were collected from “El-Zohreya” Park, Cairo, Egypt during the flowering stage (Spring 2016).
 A flowering branch was kindly authenticated by Mrs. Terase Labib, plant taxonomist of Orman garden, Giza, Egypt.
 The voucher specimen has been deposited in the herbarium of Department of Pharmacognosy, Faculty of Pharmacy, Cairo University “20.12.
 15.1”.

-Plant Material (Explants): Fresh aerial parts of the vine “leaves, stems and flowers” each separately were cut into smaller sections and washed in a pyrex glass jar using detergent water mixture for about 30 min.
-The washed plant material was transferred to sterilizing agent solution of sodium hypochlorite 1-2% and soaked for 30 min, removed and washed with sterile distilled water to remove excess sterilizing agent.
+Plant Material (Explants): Fresh aerial parts of the vine “leaves, stems and flowers” each separately was cut into smaller sections and washed in a pyrex glass jar using detergent-water mixture for about 30 min.
+The washed plant material was transferred to sterilizing agent solution of sodium hypochlorite 1-2% and soaked for 30 min, removed and washed with sterile distilled water to remove the excess sterilizing agent.